-- 1 (U.S. Bankruptcy Code).
-MMWEC, Taunton and Hudson maintain that Massachusetts - 2 law does not grant that authority to municipalities (Exhibits 13 and 14).
-Further, - 3 MMWEC maintains that even if a municipality were permitted to file for bankruptcy - 4 protection under Chapter 9, the obligation for that municipality to pay MMWEC all - 5 Seabrook-related costs could not be stayed or discharged because the Seabrook - 6 obligations are "pledged special revenues...to payment of indebtedness secured by such - 7 revenues" (11U.S.C.§ 922(d), Exhibit 13 at 10).
-Special revenues are defined, in part, as - 8 "receipts derived from the ownership, operation, or disposition of projects or systems ... - 9 primarily used to provide ... utility [services]" (11 U.S.C. §902(1)(D), Exhibit 13 at 10). - 10 The U.S. Bankruptcy Code provides that a petition filed under Chapter 9 does not operate - as a stay of the obligation to pay such revenues (11 U.S.C. § 922(d); Exhibit 13 at 10). - Taunton and Hudson maintain that the Seabrook-related obligations are direct - obligations, which cannot be avoided via the Bankruptcy Code.
+- Participants") to pay their share of the costs of decommissioning cannot be discharged in bankruptcy. - 3 A municipality can seek bankruptcy protection under Chapter 9 of the U.S. 4 Bankruptcy Code, only if expressly authorized to do so under state law.
+11 U.S.C. § 5 109.
+MMWEC, Taunton and Hudson maintain that Massachusetts law does not grant 6 that authority to municipalities.
+See: Exhibits 13 and 14.
+Further, MMWEC 7 maintains that even if a municipality were permitted to file for bankruptcy protection 8 under Chapter 9, the obligation for that municipality to pay MMWEC all Seabrook-9 related costs could not be stayed or discharged because the Seabrook obligations are 10 "pledged special revenues...to payment of indebtedness secured by such revenues."
+11 See: 11U.S.C.§ 922(d) (U.S. Bankruptcy Code); Exhibit 13 at 10.
+Special revenues 12 are defined, in part, as "receipts derived from the ownership, operation, or disposition 13 of projects or systems . . . primarily used to provide . . . utility [services]".
+See: 11 14 U.S.C. §902(1)(D); Exhibit 13 at 10.
+The U.S. Bankruptcy Code provides that a 15 petition filed under Chapter 9 does not operate as a stay of the obligation to pay such 16 revenues.
+See: 11 U.S.C. § 922(d); Exhibit 13 at 10.

+Taunton and Hudson maintain that the Seabrook-related obligations are direct obligations, which cannot be avoided via the Bankruptcy Code.
 Pursuant to G.L. c.
-164, - municipal light plants such as Taunton and Hudson must set rates to cover expenses - associated with operating the plant, which include contract costs related to its ownership - interests in Seabrook, including decommissioning costs, G.L. c.
-164, § 58. - MMWEC's ownership of Seabrook, and the contractual obligations and statutory - provisions securing MMWEC's payments, are more complex, but for the reasons that - 19 follow, MMWEC likewise represents that its obligation to fund its share of the cost to - decommission Seabrook Station is absolute and cannot be discharged in bankruptcy. - 21 MMWEC issues bonds, pursuant to authority granted by the Massachusetts - 22 Legislature and approval from the Massachusetts Department of Public Utilities, the - proceeds of which are used to finance its ownership share in Seabrook.
+164, municipal light plants such as Taunton and Hudson must set rates to cover expenses associated with operating the plant, which include contract costs related to its ownerships interests in Seabrook, including decommissioning costs, G.L. c.
+164, § 58.

+MMWEC's ownership of Seabrook, and the contractual obligations and statutory provisions securing MMWEC's payments, are more complex, but for the reasons that follow, MMWEC likewise represents that its obligation to fund its share of the cost to decommission Seabrook Station is absolute and cannot be discharged in bankruptcy.

+MMWEC issues bonds, pursuant to authority granted by the Massachusetts Legislature and approval from the Massachusetts Department of Public Utilities, the proceeds of which are used to finance its ownership share in Seabrook.
 MMWEC's bonds are revenue bonds, issued pursuant to MMWEC's General Bond Resolution (GBR).
 The GBR is an agreement between MMWEC and the bondholders that requires MMWEC, among other obligations, to collect revenues from the Project Participants pursuant to Power Sales Agreements (PSAs) between MMWEC and the Project Participants.
 The GBR also obligates MMWEC to pledge MMWEC's revenues, derived primarily from the PSAs, as the security to pay the principal and interest on the bonds, as well as MMWEC's share of Seabrook costs, including the cost to decommission Seabrook.
 As such, the bonds MMWEC issued to finance its ownership interest in Seabrook are secured primarily by the revenues MMWEC derives from the PSAs.